- 4 minutes to read

 Save

-You must click 'Save' or 'Save and close' for changes to persist.
-The new settings/thresholds are evaluated on the next synchronization.
+Click 'Save' or 'Save and close' to persist your changes.
+The new settings and thresholds are evaluated on the next synchronization cycle.

 Save and Close buttons